 For all shorter cruises and if you decide to keep the service level basic, your cabin will be assigned to you upon check-in.

 Since 2017, Hurtigruten operates with three different service levels: basic, select and platinum.
 Our tour prices are based on the basic service level.
-It is possible to upgrade to select which includes free Wifi, complimentary tea and coffee, choice of preferred dining time (if available) and option to choose the cabin (against a fee for the stretches Bergen-Kirkenes and Kirkenes-Bergen; no cost for Bergen-Kirkenes-Bergen).
-The upgrade to platinum includes all select services plus inclusive drinks with dinners, specialty dining, visit to the ship's bridge, private airport transfers and other services.
+It is possible to upgrade to select which includes free Wifi, complimentary tea and coffee, choice of preferred dining time (if available) and - for the voyages over 5 days - the option to choose the cabin (against a fee for the stretches Bergen-Kirkenes and Kirkenes-Bergen; no cost for Bergen-Kirkenes-Bergen).
+The upgrade to platinum (only possible for voyages over 5 days) includes all select services plus inclusive drinks with dinners, specialty dining, visit to the ship's bridge, private airport transfers and other services.

 The cost for the upgrade is not a fixed price but depending on availability on each departure.
 Please contact us on [email protected] or through the request form during the booking process for an offer.